• Skip to primary navigation

 • 2 teaspoons whole black peppercorns

-• 1 large onion (rough chop)
+• 1 large onion (roughly chop)

 • 2 ribs celery

-• ½ head of garlic cut through equator or 10 smashed garlic cloves
+• ½ head of garlic cut through equator (or 10 smashed garlic cloves)

 Instructions

-• Remove turkey from packaging and remove the giblets and neck from the cavity.
+• Remove the turkey from it's packaging and remove the giblets and neck from the cavity.
 See notes about what to do with the organ meat.
+Pat the skin dry and set aside.

 • In a large stock pot, add salt, herbs, bay leaves and peppercorns.
 Toast over medium-high heat for 1 to 2 minutes just until fragrant.